theMHD-120/MicroLab-Spring2025/README.md

 - Switch between RGB colors by fading
   - Using a potentiometer as analog input
   - Input range value (as digital value): 0-1023
-- Setting up the duty cycle for an output device (LED, armature or ...)
-  With Photocell and monitor the input voltage & digital value
+- Setting up the duty cycle for an output device (LED, armature or ...) with Photocell and monitor the input voltage & digital value

 <br />